krakrukra/PocketAdmin/README.md

 > make upload

+for your convenience, a pre-built binary firmware image is available in /extra/ directory.

 ## usage

-By default PocketAdmin shows up as a compound device with HID (keyboard) and MSD (flash drive) interfaces.
+By default, PocketAdmin shows up as a compound device with HID (keyboard) and MSD (flash drive) interfaces.
-For any keystrokes to be injected, the USB flash drive must have a FAT filesystem on the first partition
+For the most basic use, there must be a FAT filesystem on the first partition, and in the root directory
-of the disk, with a text file named payload.txt in the root directory.
-After that the built-in interpreter
+there must be a payload.txt file, which contains the commands that the device should run at every insertion.
+Optionally, alongside the payload.txt you can have a config.txt file.
+If this file if present, the device
+first runs pre-configuration commands from there, and then moves on to running some payload file.

+If "USE_FINGERPRINTER" pre-configuration command is present, the device will ignore payload.txt and
+instead choose a payload file from /fgscript/ directory.
+Available choises are: /fgscript/linux.txt,
+/fgscript/windows.txt, /fgscript/mac.txt or /fgscript/other.txt (if OS could not be determined);
+The OS detection works by comparing current OS fingerprint with a database stored in /fingerdb/ directory.
+First, the device will create /fingerdb/current.fgp file, which contains OS fingerprint of the machine it
+is currently plugged into, and then it will search directories /fingerdb/linux/, /fingerdb/windows/,
+/fingerdb/mac/ for a matching fingerprint file.
+The right script is chosen based on what directory the
+matching file was found in, or set to /fgscript/other.txt if no matching fingerprint was found at all.

+Fingerprint files are based on how a given USB driver reacts to PocketAdmin being inserted.
+That means
+fingerprints can be different for different versions of some particular OS, and can change with time.
+For example, if your windows 10 machine had an update which modified it's USB driver the fingerprint
+will possibly change too, so a new .fgp file has to be added into the database.
+To do that, you plug
+the device in and then copy /fingerdb/current.fgp into an appropriate /fingerdb/osname/ directory.
+Make sure that the file keeps .fgp extention and the new name is no longer than 8 characters (without .fgp);
+Once the fingerprint file is present in /fingerdb/ your OS should be correctly detected.

+There is an OS fingerprint database included in this repository ( in /extra/fingerdb/ );
+If you have collected more fingerprints, I welcome you to share them, so they can be
+included here for everybody else's use.

+## commands

-will run commands directly from that file, which are mostly the same as in existing [ducky script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript)
+The commands in payload files are mostly the same as in existing [ducky script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript)
 There are however, some differences/extentions to ducky script:

-1. Pre-configuration commands are available: "HID\_ONLY\_MODE", "VID ", "PID ".
+1. Pre-configuration commands are available: "HID\_ONLY\_MODE", "VID ", "PID ", "USE_FINGERPRINTER".
-With "VID ", "PID " commands user can change VID / PID values used for enumeration (they take **decimal**
+With "VID ", "PID " commands user can change VID / PID values used for enumeration.
+They take hex
+numbers as argument, and 0x prefix is mandatory (eg. "VID 0x046D" or "PID 0xC228").
-numbers as argument).
-With "HID\_ONLY\_MODE" command, device will either enumerate in HID-only mode or
+With "HID\_ONLY\_MODE" command, device will either enumerate in HID-only mode or in MSD-only mode
-in MSD-only mode (if MSD-only button is pressed); if such command is not present device enumerates in
+(if MSD-only button is pressed); if such command is not present device enumerates in
 HID+MSD mode, but will not type any keystrokes if MSD-only button is pressed.

-2. Pre-configuration commands (if present) must be placed at the very start of payload.txt and come as
+2. Pre-configuration commands (if present) must be placed separately in the config.txt file and come
-one contiguous block of up to 3 commands (no other types of commands are allowed in between these)
+as one contiguous block of up to 4 commands (no other types of commands are allowed in config.txt)
 For example:
 "HID\_ONLY\_MODE"
-"VID 2385"
+"VID 0x2385"
-"PID 5635"
+"PID 0x5635"
-... all other commands here ...

 3. "DELAY " command first waits extra time until host had sent at least 1 read command to MSD interface
 (in MSD+HID configuration) and received at least 1 report from HID interface (all configurations),
 and only then waits for a specified number of milliseconds.
-that is to make sure host has done its initializations (e.g. installed drivers) and you are only waiting
+This is done to help payloads run at the
+very first insertion, even into a completely new machine.
+The problem is, it might take many seconds
+before host will do its initializations (e.g. install drivers).
+This way you dont have to put huge
-for GUI elements to update
+delays at the start of the payload, since the "DELAY " command only waits for GUI elements to update.

 4. "STRING " command only accepts ASCII-printable characters, max length of the string is 400 characters.
-If you want to use a different language, switch GUI settings and then use ASCII symbols that are bound
+If you want to type a string in a different language, make sure that target machine's GUI is set to your
+desired language and then use "STRING " command with ASCII symbols that are bound to the same physical
-to the same physical key as the symbol you are trying to print.
-For example, if GUI is configured
+keys as the symbols you are trying to print.
+For example, if GUI is configured to use RU layout,
-to use RU layout, "STRING Dtkjcbgtl CNTKC" command will result in "Велосипед СТЕЛС" string typed.
+"STRING Dtkjcbgtl CNTKC" command will result in "Велосипед СТЕЛС" string typed.
+(because you have to press the same key to type 'l' or 'д', same key for 'k' or 'л', etc)

 5. Single ASCII-printable character commands are available, for which no SHIFT modifier will be used, that is,
 (unlike in "STRING " command) both commands "M" and "m"  will type "m".
 This also means that commands